pinkesh1717/Manager-Registration-System/README.md

-# DMRF — Manager Registration Demo
+# DMRF — Develop Manager Registration Form

 A simple PHP/MySQL demo for manager registration that stores basic manager details and a photo upload.
 This project is intended as a small CRUD example using plain PHP and MySQL (suitable for learning or quick prototyping).